RashedRifat/pomodor-timer/README.md

-# pomodor-timer
+# Pomodoro Timer

-A Pomodoro timer!
+Here is my implementation of a Pomodoro Timer, using vanilla Javascript!